Avalon-Group/Blizzard-Device-Identification-Explained/README.md

 If you switch VPN you will have to verify yourself again though, if you log in that is.
 (Captcha etc.)

 Some people are also claiming that Blizzard's "Your Account has been locked due to suspicious activity" screen means anything.
 But it doesn't, it just means your IP/MAC isnt verified/whitelisted for this account.
-After logging in via Battle.Net, your IP/Mac/Whatever will be verified and you will be fine logging into the account.
+After logging in via Battle.net (Website works too lol), your IP/Mac/Whatever will be verified and you will be fine logging into the account.
 If you combine this with Anti-Flag you will seem like a completely new device.

 If you look at the right spots you can even see this Device-ID in some log files.